Quantum resolution limit of long-baseline imaging using distributed entanglement

 where $h_{A_{mq}}$ and $h_{B_{mq}}$ are the results of the $X$ basis measurements of the photonic qubits corresponding to the time bin $m$ and spatial mode $q$ at the two sites.

-We should mention that at this point, we do not yet know the temporal and spatial mode $mq$ of the incoming photon, and therefore cannot tell if $f(\textbf{h}_{mq})$ is $1$ or $-1$.
+We should mention that at this point, we do not yet know the temporal and spatial mode $(m, q)$ of the incoming photon, and therefore cannot tell if $f(\textbf{h}_{mq})$ is $1$ or $-1$.
 Thus at this stage, we have to simply store the results of all the $X$ basis measurement results in a classical memory register for now.
 Once we go through the decoding stage and determine the temporal and spatial mode, then we will be able to look at these stored results and see if $f(\textbf{h}_{mq})$ is $1$ or $-1$, depending on whether the corresponding photonic qubit results have even or odd parity, respectively.
-Therefore, $h_{A_{mq}}$ and $h_{A_{mq}}$ are entries of a $2KM$-component array $h$ containing the results of all the $X$ basis measurement outcomes.
+Therefore, $h_{A_{mq}}$ and $h_{B_{mq}}$ are entries of a $2KM$-component array $h$ containing the results of all the $X$ basis measurement outcomes.

 The density matrix for the memory system is then